 FinTech Startups’ Influence

-Inspiring Potential of FinTech Industry for Ambitious Startups
+Inspiring Potential of the FinTech Industry for Ambitious Startups

 FinTech Unicorns Statistics

 With a fragmented market that comprises hundreds of lenders espousing sometimes drastically different policies, the consumer and small business loan market proved to be another fertile ground for an unstoppable fintech expansion.
-In a matter of several years several strong unicorn contenders emerged to rival the more established players.
-One such company is the Atlanta-based Kabbage that just recently raised a hefty 250 million from a slew of VC companies and institutional investors.
+In a matter of several years, several strong unicorn contenders emerged to rival the more established players.
+One such company is the Atlanta-based Kabbage which just recently raised a hefty 250 million from a slew of VC companies and institutional investors.
 Determined to eliminate the numerous hoops small businesses have to jump through to obtain funding, Kabbage introduced an AI-based lending platform that proved to be enormously popular in the United States.
-The unicorn is now voraciously expanding overseas bringing much needed-and long overdue-change to the industry leaving some of the traditional players who are unwilling to adapt bite the dust.
+The unicorn is now voraciously expanding overseas bringing needed-and long overdue change to the industry leaving some of the traditional players who are unwilling to adapt to bite the dust.

 To Sum It Up